 The College’s information technology acceptable use and security standards require that each user (anyone using these resources):

 - Accept responsibility for learning how to use information technology effectively and responsibly.
 The College provides training on the use of information technology.
 All users are encouraged to learn the proper use of information technology through individual learning or by attending training sessions or classes.
 Each user is responsible for checking computer software and data files he/she introduces to any computer on the college network for computer viruses.
 Each user accepts responsibility for backup and security of his or her own work.
 Each user should learn how to make backup copies of important work and learn and properly use software features for securing or sharing access to their information.

 - Use resources efficiently.
-Accept limitations or restrictions on computing resources, such as storage space, time limits or amount of resources consumed, when so instructed by the College.
+Accept limitations or restrictions on computing resources, such as storage space, security restrictions, time limits or amount of resources consumed, when so instructed by the College.
 Each e-mail user is responsible for managing his or her message storage.
 Such restrictions are designed to ensure fair access for all users.

 - Respect the rights of others to have freedom from harassment or intimidation.
-Sending abusive or unwanted material is a violation of College policies, may violate the law, and is prohibited.
-Targeting another person, group or organization to cause distress, embarrassment, injury, unwanted attention, or other substantial discomfort is harassment is prohibited.
+Sending abusive or unwanted material is a violation of college policies, may violate the law, and is prohibited.
+Targeting another person, group or organization to cause distress, embarrassment, injury, unwanted attention, or other substantial discomfort is harassment and is prohibited.
 Personal attacks or other actions to threaten, intimidate or embarrass an individual, group or organization are prohibited.
-NPC will be the arbiter of what constitutes proper conduct, consistent with College policies.
+NPC will be the arbiter of what constitutes proper conduct, consistent with college policies.

 - College information technology resources may be used for lawful and permitted purposes only.
 Non-compliance with any of the provisions of these standards may subject the user to sanctions and/or criminal prosecution, as well as personal liability in a civil suit.